wf-clone-validation documentation

 1. Concatenates input files and generate per read stats.

 The fastcat tool is used to concatenate multifile samples to be processed by the workflow.
 It will also output per read stats including average read lengths and qualities.
-Reads with lengths between 0.5 X and 1.5 X the approximate size are filtered out unless the --large_construct parameter is provided which indicates the assembly is expected to be larger (50,000-300,000 bps).
+Reads with lengths less than 0.5 X and more than 1.5 X the approximate size are filtered out unless the --large_construct parameter is provided which indicates the assembly is expected to be larger (50,000-300,000 bps).

 2. Filter out host reference reads